sumeshshivan/AutoScrapper/Readme.txt

 #save and quit your editor

 # create a virtualenv, I usually give it the same name as my app
-$ mkvirtualenv travalour
+$ mkvirtualenv autoscrapper

 # The virtualenv will be activated automatically.
 # You can deactivate it like this
 $ deactivate

 # to activate a virtualenv, or change which one is active, do this
-$ workon travalour
+$ workon autoscrapper

 # install the requirements
 $ pip install requirements.txt